kdave/kdave.github.io/selecting-hash-for-btrfs.md

 ### xxhash

-*criteria*: license ok, implementation ok, digest size ok, not standardized but in wide use
+*criteria*: license OK, implementation OK, digest size OK, not standardized but in wide use

 The hash is quite fast as it tries to exploit the CPU features that allow instruction parallelism.
-The SMhash score is 10, that's great.
+The SMHasher score is 10, that's great.
 The linux kernel implementation landed in 5.3.

 Candidate for *fast hash*.